MV10/CommandLineSwitchPipe/README.md

 Since the library is meant for very basic string exchanges, it does not adjust the default 8K send/receive buffer sizes.
 Only single-buffer read/write operations are supported, so any data larger than 8K (including minor overhead for separators and a data-length header) will cause an exception.

-You can see which ports are already in use on your system with this command:
+Windows users can see which ports are already in use on your system with this command:

 * `nestat -b -a -o | more`